JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

     }
     ```

-2. Add `title` to routes that appear as detail screens.
-For routes that already carry data, add it as an optional
+2. Override `title` (and `subtitle` where useful) on routes that appear as detail screens.
-   parameter:
+   For routes that already carry data, add it as an optional parameter:

     ```kotlin
     @Serializable